Show how can i create and share custom pipes (plugins)?

 - when ready, build for production:

-- see our pipe development guide for detailed instructions
+bun run build - see our pipe development guide for detailed instructions

-Show What are the hardware requirements for running screenpipe?
+Show what are the hardware requirements for running screenpipe?

-Show What are the hardware requirements for running screenpipe?
+Show what are the hardware requirements for running screenpipe?

 - minimum requirements:

-- dual-core processor (2GHz+)
+- dual-core processor (2ghz+)

-- 20GB free disk space
+- 20gb free disk space

 - any modern graphics card for hardware acceleration